-In this tutorial, we’ll see how to delete lines from a file that contain a specific string using the Linux commands awk, grep, and sed.
+In this tutorial, we’ll learn how to delete lines from a file that contain a specific string using the Linux commands awk, grep, and sed.
 Along the way, we’ll discuss their similarities and differences.

 2. Input File